sanskrit/raw_etexts_english/blogs/manasataramgini/2009-09-30_yet-another-geopolitical-yarn.md

 +++
-title = "Yet another geopoliticalxa0yarn"
+title = "Yet another geopolitical yarn"

 +++
 As the va\~Nga paNDita said it is no more fun to talk of geopolitics for